simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 # The End

-Congratulations you now have offically setup SimpleLogin to work with your domain!
+Congratulations!
+You now have offically setup SimpleLogin to work with your own domain!